kainino0x/cis565-2015-webgl-deferred-shading/README.md

   * e.g. pack values together, quantize values, use 2-component normals, etc.
   * For credit, you must compare the performance of each permutation you test while optimizing in a simple table.
+  * See: `copy.frag.glsl`, `deferred/*.glsl`,
 * Scissor test optimization: when accumulating shading from each point light source, only render in a rectangle around the light.
+  * Show a debug view for this (showing scissors with some blending) **INSTRUCTOR TODO:** provide code for computing the NDC AABB for a sphere

 You must do at least **8 points** worth of extra features.

 **INSTRUCTOR TODO:** review point values

 * (4pts) The effect you didn't choose above
+* (2pts) Include material properties (e.g. specular coefficient and exponents) in g-buffers
+  * Render objects with different materials
 * (3pts) Screen-space ambient occlusion [2]
 * (4pts) Motion blur [3]
 * (3pts) Two-pass Gaussian blur using separable convolution (using a second